SEPTEMBER 16-20, 2019

 |1:00-5:00||Class work: Preparation of Final Results and Presentation by Participants|

-To signal your interest, please write to email@example.com with your CV and a brief letter describing how you intend to use the skill after the program.
-Preference will be given to local stakeholders and others who can assist local communities in documenting their heritage.
+To signal your interest, please send CV and description of how you intend to use the skill after the program to email@example.com.
+Slots are very limited.
+Preference will be given to local stakeholders, those whose past work have assisted local communities in documenting their heritage, or those who can provide a sustainable paid service in parts of the country where such service is absent.
 A panel will review the application and respond within 15 working days.